davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 ## Performance
-- cheap Android phones running Chrome pass all mustard cutting checks but have limited memory & CPU capablity.
+- cheap Android phones running Chrome pass all mustard cutting checks but have limited memory & CPU capability.
-- could try for Devive mamory API, and fall back to mustatrd cutting if that doesn't work
+- could try for Device memory API, and fall back to mustard cutting if that doesn't work
-- Google suggetsing Moto G4 as an average reference phone.
+- Google suggesting Moto G4 as an average reference phone.
 - script parsing time vary so much between devices it's insane.
 - 90% sites sending 1MB js which takes about 4s to even just parse on a Moto G4
 - (sites only use 40% of the js they're sent)
 - takes 5s to get interactive on 3G network with 400ms round trip time with just 170k for everything on critical load path

-- scout approach to deploying on H/1.1, avoids having to redownload html when assets change
+- scout approach to deploying on H/1.1, avoids having to re-download html when assets change
 - H/2 can have many small files
 - comparing H/1.1 with H/2: with no packet loss H/2 is (much?) faster, but what about packet loss with H/2?
 It can bork downloads (~20% US traffic affected by traffic loss).
-- server push: giid for first load, but server will always push them even when they're in the browser cache (solved by cache-digest: coming, but it's not ready yet).
+- server push: good for first load, but server will always push them even when they're in the browser cache (solved by cache-digest: coming, but it's not ready yet).
 - still important to package with H/2 in order from dictionary reuse in the compression: e.g. 5-10 bundles
 - browsers not optimised for this yet, so there can be browser runtime costs of sending many files over H/2.
 - with H/2, can load individual files instead of inlining critical css